kolber/stacey-template2/README.md

 # Stacey - Template 2

 This is the second stacey template.
-You can see it running at <http://template2.staceyapp.com> or download it manually from <http://staceyapp.com/download-templates/>
+Revised for Stacey v3.0.0 You can download it manually from <https://github.com/pbatts/stacey-template2>

 ## Installation

-Replace the `content`, `public` & `templates` folders from the default stacey installation with the folders from this repo.
+Replace the `content`, `public` & `templates` folders from the default stacey v3.0.0 installation with the folders from this repo.

 ## Read More

-See <http://staceyapp.com> for more detailed usage information.
+See <https://github.com/kolber/stacey/wiki> for more detailed usage information.
 Or the main stacey repo at <http://github.com/kolber/stacey>

 ## Copyright/License